ACM Research Inc. (ACMR) Shares Up Despite Recent Market Volatility - News Heater

 ACMR’s Market Performance

-ACMR stock saw a decrease of -3.84% in the past week, with a monthly decline of -9.38% and a quarterly a decrease of 38.18%.
-The volatility ratio for the week is 3.78%, and the volatility levels for the last 30 days are 4.04% for ACM Research Inc. (ACMR).
-The simple moving average for the last 20 days is -5.21% for ACMR stock, with a simple moving average of 17.00% for the last 200 days.
+ACMR stock saw an increase of 3.28% in the past week, with a monthly gain of 0.97% and a quarterly increase of 29.23%.
+The volatility ratio for the week is 7.06%, and the volatility levels for the last 30 days are 4.78% for ACM Research Inc. (ACMR).
+The simple moving average for the past 20 days is 4.88% for ACMR’s stock, with a 28.74% simple moving average for the past 200 days.

 Analysts’ Opinion of ACMR

-Volatility was left at 4.04%, however, over the last 30 days, the volatility rate increased by 3.78%, as shares sank -11.31% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +23.29% upper at present.
+Volatility was left at 4.78%, however, over the last 30 days, the volatility rate increased by 7.06%, as shares surge +2.58% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +46.59% upper at present.

-During the last 5 trading sessions, ACMR fell by -6.86%, which changed the moving average for the period of 200-days by +46.19% in comparison to the 20-day moving average, which settled at $12.87.
-In addition, ACM Research Inc. saw 59.14% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ACMR rose by +3.28%, which changed the moving average for the period of 200-days by +83.09% in comparison to the 20-day moving average, which settled at $12.92.
+In addition, ACM Research Inc. saw 75.49% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading